singerdmx/flutter-quill/flutter_quill_extensions/README.md

 ## Embed Blocks

 As of version [flutter_quill](https://pub.dev/packages/flutter_quill) 6.0, embed blocks are not provided by default as part of Flutter quill.
-Instead, it provides an interface for all the users to provide their own implementations for embed blocks.
+Instead, it provides an interface for all the users to provide their implementations for embed blocks.
 Implementations for image, video, and formula embed blocks are proved in this package

 The instructions for using the embed blocks are in the [Usage](#usage) section